Brand development that increases sales velocity, guaranteed.

 Packaging Design Sin #4: Greed

 Hey, Ebenezer, let the other kids play with the Monopoly money!
 If you’re guilty of thinking that your firm can handle ALL THE CLIENTS, you’re wrong.
 The best package designers know that not every brand matches their skillsets well.
 You don’t have to have the maximum number of clients possible; that’s greedy and unwise.
-We think excellent packaging design is a partnership between the product or line and the design firm.
+We think excellent packaging design is a partnership between the product or line and the packaging design firm.
 We’re discerning about the brands we develop because package design is not an exact science.
 We want to give all our clients our fullest attention so that the design process results in the most dynamic packaging possible.

 Packaging Design Sin #5: Envy